barbazul/1kfa/mod_guide_gm.md

  * Name a one-hit wonder musical group.
  * Name a shop where women buy clothing.
  * What's something you buy at a hardware store?
- * What's my mother's favorite TV show?
+ * What's my mother's favourite TV show?
  * What do kids find when turning over stones in a garden?
  * Name something people believe in that isn't real.